zevdg/bpm-saber/README.md

 # Beat Saber BPM Changer

-A tool for changing the BPM of a beatsaber track without changing the relative position of the boxes and walls.
-This is particularly useful for making 6/8 songs, but maybe useful for other purposes.
+A tool for changing the BPM of a beatsaber track without changing the position of the boxes and walls relative to the music.
+This is particularly useful for making song in 6/8 and other non-standard time signatures.

 ![screenshot](./screenshot.png)